-The next Proposition \ref{t:bdgl} gives the complete boundary $\del{}\bigl([0,T]\times \Omega(t)\bigr)$ (lateral, top and bottom boundaries) is of Lipschitz.
-This property enable us to use Stein Extension Theorem \ref{t:extentionS} (see Appendix \ref{s:extentionS}) to extend the solution in $[0,T]\times \Omega(t)$ to the whole $\Rbb^4$, which is a crucial step for the uniqueness theorem.
+The following Proposition \ref{t:bdgl} gives the complete boundary $\del{}\bigl([0,T]\times \Omega(t)\bigr)$ (lateral, top and bottom boundaries) is of Lipschitz.
+This property enables us to use Stein Extension Theorem \ref{t:extentionS} (see Appendix \ref{s:extentionS}) to extend the solution in $[0,T]\times \Omega(t)$ to the whole $\Rbb^4$, which is a crucial step for the uniqueness theorem.